Junior Cash ISA - Summary Box & Product Details

 What is the interest rate?

-- The interest rate is variable.
-Interest on the balance is calculated on a daily basis and will be credited to the account annually following the close of business on 31 March each year.
+The interest rate is variable.
+Interest on the balance in the account is calculated on a daily basis and will be credited to the account annually following the close of business on 31 March each year.

-- For details of the current rate, please click here.
+For details of the current interest rate, please see our separate Interest Rates page.

 Is tax payable on the interest?